Delhi's rebel gym goers risk virus to pump iron

 India, which has reported 10 deaths from around 500 virus cases, staged a one day curfew on Sunday to test its pandemic defences.
 Authorities then ordered drastic new restrictions on movement.

-In between barking out orders to his sweat-soaked members and staff, Mr Rajeev tells how he believes bodybuilders can fight the virus with strong immunity and that India's climate will help.
+In between barking out orders to his sweat-soaked members and staff, Rajeev said he believes bodybuilders can fight the virus with strong immunity and that India's climate will help.

-"India is a very hot country so when the temperature rises and I have learned that temperatures between 25-26 degrees centigrade can destroy this virus," says Mr Singh, highlighting a widely held belief in the country of 1.3 billion people.
+"India is a very hot country so when the temperature rises and I have learnt that temperatures between 25-26 degrees centigrade can destroy this virus," he said, highlighting a widely held belief in the country of 1.3 billion people.

 The World Health Organization has said there is no proof that heat kills the coronavirus.

 "I have taken action, there is sanitiser.
-If your immunity level is very strong then you can fight this virus," Mr Rajeev insists.
+If your immunity level is very strong then you can fight this virus," Rajeev insisted.

 While schools, colleges, swimming pools are closed, and top sporting events like the Indian Premier League cricket are suspended, dozens of gyms are operating across Delhi.